 Empathy is a behavioural skill that can help one not only keep their own peace of mind but can also help one to grow in your career because empathetic people tend to put others at ease.

 At points of imbalance and friction, the employees must be able to confront the tension between themselves and resolve whatever disagreement arises.
 This is a twig of communication, though it is a distinct skill that can be hard to develop due to hesitation and the intimate nature of the workplace.
 The bad habit to breed is ignoring these conflicts to the point that they grow and spread like wild-fire, damaging relationships and the productivity of both individuals and the team.
-Instead, employers should remain aware of potential conflicts and be active in entering and facilitating these more emotional interactions, and over time, help their workers see the bigger picture when they harbor uncertainties.
+Instead, employers should remain aware of potential conflicts and be active in entering and facilitating these more emotional interactions, and over time, help their workers see the bigger picture when they harbour uncertainties.

 An often-underrated attribute of employees, time management doesn’t refer to an employee’s ability to make a deadline, but the organization and execution of their work to complete a task on time.
 While this is more of the skill of the worker, you can help develop your people’s time management skills during their performances.

 Removing distractions such as cell phones and social media is one way to ensure employees stay on schedule, but in cases such as work at home or without a traditional office space, you will have to focus on promoting good practices through more subtle means.
-For example, staggering your assignments into multiple milestones or goals can help guide your worker as well as push them to see the proper pace to complete the project.
+For example, staggering your assignments into multiple milestones or goals can help guide your workers as well as push them to see the proper pace to complete the project.
 Separating work into these segments convinces your workers to see your assignment as more immediate.

 Giving Behavioural Skills training related to time management skills, such as focusing on the most difficult task first thing in the workday, in means such as announcements, emails, and notes to the employees will help them.